mistadikay/chai-bem/README.md

     elem: 'control'
 });

-// you can just check if it's a valid element at all expect('input__control').to.be.a.validElem;
+// is it a valid element at all expect('input__control').to.be.a.validElem;

 // this will throw an error